 1. Device-free areas

-Setting screen-free boundaries at home ensures that devices do not interfere with your children’s playtime and precious family bonding time.
+Setting screen-free boundaries at home ensure that devices do not interfere with your children’s playtime.
+It also helps to promote family bonding time.

-At the Dining table: Keeping mealtimes device-free encourages conversation and bonding.
+At the Dining table: Keep mealtimes device-free.
+This encourages conversation and bonding.

-In the Bedroom: Leaving devices outside the sleeping area can reduce disturbances from notifications and calls.
+Similarly In the Bedroom: Leave devices outside of the sleeping area.
+This can reduce disturbances from notifications and calls.
 Research has also shown that blue light from mobile devices can interfere with sleep!

 2. Device-free times

 Apart from device-free areas, time blocks and device curfews are also effective in reducing mindless media consumption.